abrown17nd/hurricane-center-project/README.md

 Training proceeds over randomly split train/validation/test groups, with performance evaluated by IoU, center-distance error, and IoU-50 recall.
 During inference, the model selects the cell with the highest objectness score and decodes its box prediction back to image coordinates.
 The approach essentially mimics YOLOv1 behavior but simplified to the single-object case, enabling focused storm-center localization.

 (Part 3B, YOLO and Kalman filter)
 The TinyYOLO-based model above produces single-frame bounding-box estimates, including the center coordinates (cx, cy), width, height, and an objectness score for a detected storm.
 Each prediction is independent and inherently noisy due to factors such as illumination changes, cloud morphology, and background texture.
-Satellite storms generally drift smoothly, but the detector output may jump slightly from frame to frame because convolutional networks do not enforce temporal consistency.
+Storms observed by satellite can drift smoothly, but the detector output may jump slightly from frame to frame because convolutional networks do not enforce temporal consistency.
 A Kalman filter addresses this missing temporal structure by integrating predictions over time.

 In this context, the Kalman filter defines a state vector that can include position, velocity, and size, typically [cx, cy, vx, vy, w, h]^T. The prediction step uses a constant-velocity model to forecast the storm’s next location, producing a smooth estimate of where it should appear in the next frame.
 The detector output serves as a noisy measurement, and the Kalman equations blend the predicted state with the measured state according to their uncertainties.
 High detector confidence moves the estimate closer to the measurement, while low confidence retains proximity to the prediction.